Scalable Parity Architecture With a Shuttling-Based Spin Qubit Processor: Introduction

 The remainder of this article is organized as follows.
 In Sec.~\ref{sec_intro_parity} a brief introduction to Parity quantum computing is provided, followed by our proposed implementation of the Parity QAOA algorithm on a spin qubit quantum processor in Sec.~\ref{sec_architectures}.
-In particular, Sec.~\ref{sec_spin_bus} focuses on the case of a sparse shuttling-based architecture and Sec.~\ref{sec_modular} on the case of a modular architecture where the registers are connected by spin shuttling.
-In Sec.~\ref{sec_error_model} the error model for all relevant processes is introduced, and in Sec.~\ref{sec_error_evaluation} the performance of the QAOA on both architectures is investigated in the presence of realistic errors.
+In particular, Sec.~\ref{sec_spin_bus} focuses on the case of a sparse shuttling-based architecture and Sec.~\ref{sec_modular} focuses on the case of a modular architecture where the registers are connected by spin shuttling.
+In Sec.~\ref{sec_error_model} the error model for all relevant processes is introduced.
+In Sec.~\ref{sec_error_evaluation} the performance of the QAOA on both architectures is investigated in the presence of realistic errors and in Sec.~\ref{sec_transmons} the results are put into context with superconducting transmon qubits .
 In Sec.~\ref{sec_decoding}, the possibilities for error mitigation and the decoding of the quantum state are discussed.
 Finally, in Sec.~\ref{sec_conclusions}, the results are summarized and the paper is concluded.